vmware-archive/distributed-tracing-sample-apps/3D-microservices-observability/springboot-jersey-app/README.md

 7. After making all the code changes, run `mvn clean install` from the root directory of the project.

-8. Now run all the services using below commands from root directory of the project.
+8. Now restart all the services again using below commands from root directory of the project.

   ```bash
   java -jar ./shopping/target/shopping-1.0-SNAPSHOT.jar